i1li/i1li.github.io/README.md

 ### [Netlify Content Gate](https://github.com/i1li/netlify-content-gate)
 Custom solution for a simple free content gating.
 Kept on a separate site for simplicity in this case, but easily integrated.

+### Background Gradient Shift, and other CSS Effects
+-   `bg.js` & `bg.css` create a constant shifting gradient by creating and replacing blended layers.
+-   Several layers of semi-transparent gradients for background and page elements.
+-   Dynamic cursor hover and filter effects.